yocontra/node-gdal-next/README.md

 ### Built-in networking (starting from 3.2)

 Built-in networking uses an embedded version of `libcurl`.
 It supports `zlib` compression through Node.js' own `zlib` support.
 It does not support `brotli` or `zstd`.
 Node.js includes `brotli`, but as of Node.js 16 it still does not export these symbols for use by add-ons (yes, go bug them - ask them for c-ares too).
 SSL on Linux uses OpenSSL through Node.js' own support.
-It uses the curl trusted root CA store by default and another store can be provided through the `CURL_CA_BUNDLE` enviornment variable or GDAL config option.
+It uses the curl trusted root CA store by default and another store can be provided through the `CURL_CA_BUNDLE` environment variable or GDAL config option.
 SSL on Windows and OSX uses the OS-provided mechanisms - Schannel and SecureTransport respectively - and thus the trusted root CA store will be the one provided by the OS.

 ### Breaking changes relative to node-gdal / node-gdal-next